Banner image by Ely Rareshide

 The Dynamics of Chacoan Social and Spatial Networks, A.D.
 800–1200

-With National Science Foundation support, we are collaborating with a team of researchers (including Archaeology Southwest’s Paul Reed and Matt Peeples) to look at the dynamics of social and spatial networks in the archaeology of the Chaco region of the U.S. Southwest.
-Our investigation will build on considerable research in the Chaco region by compiling a new dataset that will integrate architectural and artifact data from within and outside Chaco Canyon.
-The database will serve as a basis for computerized social network and geographic information systems (GIS) analyses.
+With National Science Foundation support (BCS-1355381), we collaborated with a team of researchers (including Archaeology Southwest’s Paul Reed and ASU’s Matt Peeples) to look at the dynamics of social and spatial networks in the archaeology of the Chaco region of the U.S. Southwest.
+Our investigation built on considerable research in the Chaco region by compiling a new dataset that will integrate architectural and artifact data from within and outside Chaco Canyon.
+The database serves as a basis for computerized social network and geographic information systems (GIS) analyses.

 Chaco Canyon—a UNESCO World Heritage Site—is at the spatial center of the “Chaco World.”
 The canyon contains a concentration of architectural features known as great houses and great kivas, all dating between the tenth and early twelfth centuries.
 How this region came to prominence and the nature of the relationship of the central canyon to contemporaneous communities are enduring archaeological questions.

-Our database will add to the Chaco World database at the Chaco Research Archive and to ceramic (pottery) and lithic (stone tools and related manufacturing debris) data for the period after A.D.
+Our database adds to the Chaco World database at the Chaco Research Archive and to ceramic (pottery) and lithic (stone tools and related manufacturing debris) data for the period after A.D.
 1200 from the Southwest Social Networks Project.
-New analyses of existing ceramic collections and obsidian provenance analyses will augment data from published and unpublished reports.
+New analyses of existing ceramic collections and obsidian provenance analyses augmented data from published and unpublished reports.

-Using these data, we will address the following questions:
+Using these data, we addressed the following questions:

 - How were Chaco great houses related to one another?